-- a high pitched sound on breathing in
+- a high pitched sound when breathing in

-- skin that looks blue, due to a lack of oxygen
+- skin that looks blue, or gray in darker skin, due to a lack of oxygen

 If a child has these symptoms, they need immediate medical attention.

-In the past, epiglottitis was common, but since routine Haemophilus influenza type b (Hib) vaccinations began in 1985, its yearly incidence in children has fallen by 99 percent to fewer than 1 in every 100,000 children, according to a report published in 2016.
+In the past, epiglottitis was common, but since routine Haemophilus influenza type b vaccinations began in 1985, its yearly incidence in children has fallen by 99% to fewer than 1 in every 100,000 children.

 Bacterial and viral infections are also common in adults.
 The symptoms and treatment are similar to those for children.

-Most sore throats go away on their own within 5–10 days, and home treatment is usually enough.
+Most sore throats go away on their own within 5–10 days, and home treatment is usually sufficient.

 Sometimes, however, medical treatment is necessary.

-The American Academy of Otolaryngology, Head, and Neck Surgery suggest that a person should see a doctor if they have:
+The American Academy of Otolaryngology, Head, and Neck Surgery suggests that a person should consult a doctor if they have: